Baseball in the Philippines: 21st century

 Since 2005, the Philippine baseball became a re-emerging sport finishing just behind the three Asian baseball powerhouses.
 The Philippines became a powerhouse in the ASEAN region and has developed rivalries with Thailand and Indonesia.
 As part of a growing national revival, the professional Baseball Philippines league was established in 2007, but lasted for 5 years.
-The league was in 2019 replaced with a brand new league, the Philippine Baseball League (PBL), with a mix of school and corporate teams.
+The league was in 2019 replaced with a brand new league, the Philippine Baseball League (PBL), with a mix of school and corporate teams but only lasted for a year.
+In 2024, the Liga Baseball Philippines would organize the LBP Tingzon Cup, a league participated by collegiate teams and two teams by Japanese diaspora.

 In recent years the country's youth baseball contingents have played in the Little League Baseball regional and international qualifiers as well as in other competitions abroad, and have brought not just national prestige, but also increased interest in the sport among Filipinos, reinforced in the mid-2010s with the broadcasts of the Japanese anime series Major and Ace of Diamond on digital TV channel Yey!, which also doubled up its popularity among the young that now almost every city in the country has a baseball presence, as well as a rising number of public and private elementary and high schools have a youth baseball team, with amateur baseball teams now in the upswing in almost every corner of the country.

-To reach out to Filipinos abroad, Canadian TV channel OMNI Television began airing Filipino language broadcasts of Toronto Blue Jays games on CJMT-DT beginning August 2018 for Toronto's Filipino community.
-This is the very first time that baseball has been aired on television in the Filipino language to serve Filipino baseball fans in Canada, there are currently no Filipino-language radio and television broadcasts of the other 29 MLB teams in the United States as of present, nor even Filipino-language broadcasts aired in television channels in the Philippines.
-However, MLB games do air in the country via cable and satellite.

-Unknown to Filipinos at home but known among the Filipino-American baseball fans in the US itself is that fact that there are already players in active playing duties in the MLB whose parents are of Filipino origin (for example, Addison Russell (currently of the Chicago Cubs) and Tim Lincecum (as of present a free agent and formerly of the Texas Rangers)).
-As of November 2018, an alumnus of the Philippine Little League baseball teams, Farhan Zaidi, is the current president of baseball operations for the San Francisco Giants, having grew up in the Philippines and began to play the game when he was a kid.

-With ex-NFL quarterback Tim Tebow's transition into baseball and since he is as of 2019 now playing for the New York Mets AAA affiliate Syracuse Mets, if called into the Mets team in the currently ongoing 2019 season he will be the first Filipino-born player in many years to join the ranks of the major league teams.